TrevorBlythe/MentisJS/README.md

 ## How to use these layers?

-To add these layers into your model, add them like a normal layer.
+To add these layers into your model, instanstiate an RNN object and add them like a normal layer.

 ```javascript
 let net = new Ment.Rnn([